WebWiz-perer/wordsmash-mp2/TESTING.md

   | **Test Case** | **Steps** | **Expected Result**  | **Outcome**  |
   | --- | --- | --- | --- |
   | End Game and View Final Score | 1.
 Complete all word challenges. | Game should end automatically, transitioning to results page with the final score displayed. | Successful |

+## Fixed Bugs
+### 1. Bug Description: **Timer Issues**

+**Problem:** Timer was not resetting properly between rounds as it did not clear the setInterval timer before starting a new one.

+**Solution:**  Used clearInterval(timer) before starting a new setInterval.

+### 2. Bug Description: **Words Repeating**

+**Problem** Words were repeating before the entire word list was exhausted due to lack of tracking for already-used words in the words array.

+**Solution:** Properly used the currentWordIndex to track the current word, and ensured the index only increments.

+### 3. Bug Description: **Keyboard Not Re-Rendering**

+**Problem** The on-screen keyboard did not refresh correctly after moving to the next word.

+**Solution:**  Rebuilt the keyboard in the createKeyboard() function every time a new word was displayed.

+### 4. **Bug Description**

+**Problem** Clicking on incorrect letters provided no feedback or reduced lives multiple times per click.

+**Solution:** Ensured lives decrement only once for each incorrect guess and provided immediate visual feedback.Also added (keyboardButtons) in handleLetterClick(letter) function so that when user clicks a letter, it loops through all the keyboard buttons and disable the button that matches the clicked letter (button.textContent === letter).